spdk/spdk/doc/accel_fw.md

 standard SPDK model for callbacks with a callback argument.

-If the acceleration framework is started without initializing a hardware module, optimized software implementations of the functions will back the public API.
+If the acceleration framework is started without initializing a hardware module, optimized software implementations of the operations will back the public API.
+All operations supported by the framework have a backing software implementation in the event that no hardware accelerators have been enabled for that operation.

-Additionally, if any hardware module does not support a specific function and that hardware module is initialized, the specific function will fallback to a software optimized implementation.
-For example, IOAT does not support the dualcast function in hardware but if the IOAT module has been initialized and the public dualcast API is called, it will actually be done via software behind the scenes.
+When multiple hardware engines are enabled the framework will assign each operation to an engine based on the order in which it was initialized.
+So, for example if two modules are enabled, IOAT and software, the software engine will be used for every operation except those supported by IOAT.

 ## Acceleration Low Level Libraries {#accel_libs}